-Gifted children learn best when provided with compelling content, appropriate challenges, and a flexible pace of learning.
-The IEA Academy provides students the opportunity to pursue their intellectual curiosity with knowledgeable teachers and other children who also crave intellectual challenge.
+Gifted children learn best when given the opportunity to pursue their curiosity with other children who also crave intellectual challenge.
 While gifted children need intellectually challenging academic material, they are, after all, still children and need age-appropriate content.
-The IEA Academy provides the intellectual rigor these children need while still keeping content age-appropriate.
+The IEA Academy provides the intellectual rigor these children need while still keeping content age-appropriate and fun.
 All courses are taught by content area specialists who are trained in working with gifted youth.

 More than just an academic class, the IEA Academy provides opportunities for the whole child to grow, including activities that encourage mindfulness, emotional literacy, and social connections.

-The IEA Academy has built partnerships with other local schools, universities, and nonprofit organizations to provide additional opportunities for Academy students.
-Collaborators and partners have included the Independent Shakespeare Company, professors from local universities, and The Huntington Library, Art Collections, and Botanical Gardens.
+The IEA Academy has built partnerships with local schools, universities, and nonprofit organizations to provide additional opportunities for Academy students.
+Collaborators and partners have included the Independent Shakespeare Company, professors from Caltech, UCLA, USC, Carnegie Observatories and The Huntington Library, Art Collections, and Botanical Gardens.

-In addition to the winter, spring, summer, and fall class sessions, the IEA Academy also offers Genius Day several times throughout the year.
-This single-day, intensive learning opportunity allows students to spend a full day working with an expert in the field, immersed in the study of a person who is considered a genius.
+In addition to courses offered throughout the year, IEA Academy offers a unique learning opportunity called Genius Day.
+These single-day, intensive workshops allows students to spend a full day working with an expert in the field, immersed in the study of a person who is considered a genius.
 Past Genius Days have focused on Shakespeare, Galileo, and Darwin, and have taken place at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, California.

 To be notified when information about future Genius Days becomes available sign up for our email list below and indicate an interest in Academy.

-Offered throughout the year, Academy Mini Lectures provide students and their families with an opportunity to hear a wide-range of short talks from researchers regarding their research interests.
-By listening to these educational, and often motivational, talks we hope to create a platform where students can imagine their future selves and envision potential educational prospects.
+Academy Mini Lectures provide students and their families with an opportunity to hear a wide-range of short talks from researchers regarding their research interests.
+These educational and often motivational talks are free and open to the public and encourage students to imagine their future selves and envision potential educational prospects.
 Past Mini Lecture topics include “Exploring Exoplanets: What Do We Know About Planets in Other Solar Systems”, “The Wonderful World of Robots: From Earth to Space”, and “From Antarctica to Japan: A Chemist Explores the Diversity of Life on Earth”.

 To be notified when information about future Mini Lectures becomes available, sign up for our email list below and indicate an interest in Academy.

 Tuition may be paid by Visa, MasterCard, or check (made payable to Institute for Educational Advancement).